ByFaizan/Experimental/README.md

 # Experimental
-this repo is for deploying little pieces of interesting code
+this repo is for deploying little pieces of interesting beginners code